-In November, NIBC Direct received an award in recognition of being regarded the best banking and investment website by Dutch public, because of its ease of use, content and user-friendlyness.
+In November, NIBC Direct recieved an award in recognition of being regarded the best banking an investment website by Dutch public, because of its ease of use, contest and user-friendliness.
 NIBCDirect.nl competed against 11 other nominees in the financial services sector to win this award.